neo4j-examples/sdn-university/Readme.md

 And that's it!
 Head to <http://localhost:8080> to see your application running.

 > **NOTE**
-> If you restart your application you may notice your changes disappear.
+> If you restart your application you may notice changes made in your database disappear.
 That's because if you don't supply a directory to house the database only a temporary data store is set up
 > (and gets destroyed on close).
 If you want the data to persist between restarts then in your favourite
 > editor modify `src/main/resources/application.properties` and add a new line with `spring.data.neo4j.uri=file:///var/tmp/neo4j.db` or wherever you want your database to reside.